hashicorp/waypoint/ARCHITECTURE.md

 A job may optionally have an expiration deadline associated with it.
 If a job is in the **QUEUED** or **WAITING** states when its deadline expires, then the job will immediately move to the **ERROR** state with a message noting it expired.

-While a job is in the **WAITING**, it will not be assigned to any other runner.
+While a job is in the **WAITING** state, it will not be assigned to any other runner.

 After being assigned a job, the runner acknowledges (acks) the job.
 This means that the runner has taken responsibility for the job and the job enters the **RUNNING**